I own a Nissan Altima 2015, which I am currectly financing (around 15k USD amount remaining to pay off car loan).

 You will also need day time running lights but don’t worry about these any garage in Toronto will install them for about 100 CAD.
 Nothing else is needed.

-Public transport is very solid in Toronto you can pick between the subway, street car (tram), bus, docked bike share, Lyft, Uber, Cab or just walk its very walkable.
+Public transport is very solid in Toronto you can pick between the subway, street car (t), bus, docked bike share, Lyft, Uber, Cab or just walk its very walkable.

-There is a government program in place to guarantee credit to new comes when you goto a bank like RBC mention you are a newcomer and would like to get a credit card under this program.
+There is a government prog in place to guarantee credit to new comes when you goto a bank like RBC mention you are a newcomer and would like to get a credit card under this prog.

 Yes @srhere car insurance rates are high so you’ll have to call around to get a good deal, install some tracking device in your car, etc to bring those down a little.